Retirement Accounts

 What should I consider before cashing out my 401(k)?

-Is it possible to roll over my 401(k) instead of cashing out?
+Can I roll over my 401(k) instead of cashing out?

 Yes, rolling over your 401(k) to an IRA or another employer's 401(k) plan can be a tax-advantaged way to preserve your savings and continue their tax-deferred growth.
-This option avoids immediate taxes and penalties, assuming no withdrawals are made from the rollover account until age 59½.
+This option avoids immediate taxes and penalties, assuming no withdrawals from the rollover account until age 59½.

 Where can I get more advice on whether to cash out my 401(k)?